cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 # Introduction {#intro}

-"Post-quantum" (PQ) algorithms promise to resist attack by a quantum computer, in contrast to "traditional" algorithms.
-Key Encapsulation Mechanisms (KEMs) are an area of particular concern.
-As of this writing, it is unlikely that a quantum computer already exists, but it is possible that one might be created in the near future.
-In order to address "harvest now, decrypt later" attacks, protocols must integrate post-quantum algorithms for confidentiality protection.
-In particular, public-key algrotihsm for key establishment must be replaced with PQ KEMs.
+Post-quantum (PQ) algorithms offer a redesign of traditional algorithms tailored towards resisting attack from a quantum computer.
+Key Encapsulation Mechanisms (KEMs), are a standardized algorithm type that can be used to build protocols in lieu of traditional, quantum-vulnerable variants such as Diffie-Hellman (DH) based protocols.
+Upgrading protocols to use PQ KEMs is a priority for the protocol design community, due to the possibility of "harvest now, decrypt later" attacks.

-Given the novelty of PQ algorithms, however there is some concern that PQ algorithms currently believed to be secure will be broken.
+Given the novelty of PQ algorithms, however, there is some concern that PQ algorithms currently believed to be secure will be broken.
 Hybrid constructions that combine both PQ and traditional algorithms can help moderate this risk while still providing security against quantum attack.
 If construted